HOW MUCH DOES IT COST TO BUILD?

 “How much does it cost per square foot?”

-As custom builders our work, and the cost of our work, is not described exclusively in finished square feet but instead by the details, finishes, complexity and components that are not included in finished square foot measurements.
-Examples include porches, garages, unfinished basements or vaulted ceilings.
+As custom builders, our work, and the cost of our work, is not described exclusively in finished square feet, but instead, by the details, finishes, complexity and components that are not included in finished square foot measurements.
+Examples of these include porches, garages, unfinished basements or vaulted ceilings.

 As building designers, however, we need some idea of cost per square foot so that our new design will better match the project’s budget goals.
-We use the "factored square foot method" to try and answer the cost question while in the design phase.
+We use the "factored square foot method" to answer the cost question while still in the design phase.

 Here are two examples of recent projects.
-Each began design using the Factored Square Foot estimate and the eventual contract cost landed in the mid-range of Cost per FSF:
+Each began the design phase using the Factored Square Foot estimate, and the eventual contract cost landed in the mid-range of Cost per FSF.

-This method of estimating is not intended to be an exact science but is a good predictor of total job cost.
-Once the project is designed then S&R will provide a detailed line-by-line estimate to establish the actual cost to build based on the final specifications and details selected by the owners.
+This method of estimating is not intended to be an exact science, but it is a good predictor of total job cost.
+Once the project is designed, S&R will provide a detailed, line-by-line estimate to establish the actual cost to build based on the final specifications and details selected by the owners.

 COST PER FACTORED SQUARE FOOT:

-Today we find that a quality custom home designed and built by S&R starts at about $180 per factored square foot (if there is significant finished area in a walk-out basement) and can easily exceed $250 per factored square foot, or more, depending on the features a finishes.
+Today we find that a quality custom home designed and built by S&R starts at about $210 per factored square foot (if there is significant finished area in a walk-out basement) and can easily exceed $275 per factored square foot, or more, depending on features and finishes.